Tax penalties on individuals without health insurance

 INSIGHT ARTICLE |

 - New Jersey.
-Starting in 2019, New Jersey imposes a shared responsibility payment on residents without health insurance unless they qualify for an exemption.
+Since 2019, New Jersey has imposed a shared responsibility payment on residents without health insurance unless they qualify for an exemption.
 Residents attach Schedule NJ-HCC, Health Care Coverage, to their state tax returns to indicate whether they have health coverage or qualify for an exemption.
 More information is available at NJ Heath Insurance Mandate.

 Information reporting requirements

-In order to enforce their shared responsibility rules, states are requiring insurers, employers, and other providers of health coverage to file annual information returns with the state.
-Although Massachusetts has its own reporting form (Form MA 1099-HC), New Jersey and the District of Columbia are requiring certain federal forms to be filed electronically with the state.
+In order to enforce their shared responsibility rules, states are requiring insurers, certain employers, and other providers of health coverage to file annual information returns with the state.
+Although Massachusetts has its own reporting form (Form MA 1099-HC), other states require certain federal forms to be filed electronically with the state.
 These forms include Form 1094-B (Transmittal of Health Coverage Information Returns), Form 1095-B (Health Coverage), Form 1094-C (Transmittal of Employer-Provided Health Insurance Offer and Coverage Information Returns), and Form 1095-C (Employer-Provided Health Insurance Offer and Coverage).

 - New Jersey.
-For 2019, New Jersey requires Forms 1095-B and 1095-C to be filed with the state by March 31, 2020.
+New Jersey requires Forms 1095-B and 1095-C to be filed with the state, but the filing requirements vary depending on the size of the employer and whether it has a fully insured or self-insured health plan or participates in a multiemployer plan.
 It is important to note that out-of-state companies that employ New Jersey residents have the same filing requirements as in-state businesses.
-Consequently, any company that withholds New Jersey payroll taxes or employs a New Jersey resident needs to become familiar with these new filing requirements.
+Consequently, any company that withholds New Jersey payroll taxes or employs a New Jersey resident needs to become familiar with these filing requirements.
 New Jersey provides guidance on the filing requirements at NJ Health Insurance Mandate - Employers and Coverage Providers.

 - District of Columbia.
 The District of Columbia requires employers and other entities that provide health coverage to individuals to submit the federal Forms 1094-B, 1095-B, 1094-C and 1095-C, as applicable, electronically to its website MyTax DC.
-Forms must be filed for all individuals for whom wages were withheld and paid to the District, or who had a home or mailing address in the District at any time during 2019.
-The due date for filing the 2019 forms is June 30, 2020.
-For future years, the deadline is 30 days after the IRS filing deadline.
+Forms must be filed for individuals for whom wages were withheld and paid to the District, or who had a home or mailing address in the District at any time during the year.
+The deadline is 30 days after the IRS filing deadline.
 Additional information about the filing requirements is available in OTR Notice 2019-04.

-These state filing requirements are in addition to the federal information reporting requirements and add more complexity to the filing process.
-Employers should stay alert to future developments as more states adopt individual mandate penalties and information reporting requirements.
+These state filing requirements are in addition to the federal information reporting requirements and add more complexity to the annual filing process.